-If you are obese, you should focus on losing as much as you can before you get to the operating room.
-Weight loss is a simple—though not easy—equation of calories in, calories out: If you burn more calories than you consume, you’ll lose weight.
-That usually means a combination of diet to reduce the number of calories you consume and exercise to increase the number of calories you burn.
-At Advanced Laparoscopic Associates, we have a team of nutritionists who can make sure your weight loss efforts are safe and effective.
+If you are living with obesity, you need to focus on losing as much weight as possible before your surgery.
+Weight loss is a simple—though not easy—equation of calories in, calories out.
+If you burn more calories than you consume, you’ll lose weight.
+Doing so involves a combination of diet to reduce the number of calories you consume and exercise to increase the number of calories you burn.
+At Advanced Laparoscopic Associates, we have a team of nutritionists who can make sure your weight-loss efforts are safe and effective.

-It can be helpful to think of a post-gastric sleeve diet in stages or phases based on the amount of time that has passed since the surgery.
-Although the number of stages differs from source to source, a good rule of thumb is four phases, lasting from immediately after the surgery until about a month later.
+Foods to eat after gastric sleeve surgery are added back into your diet in stages or phases.
+Although the number of stages differs from source to source, a good rule of thumb is four gastric sleeve diet phases, lasting from immediately after the surgery through the following month.

-Phase one diet will begin in the hospital and last for approximately a week.
-It is a clear liquid diet plan that takes into account the possible effects of anesthesia and the discomfort that’s possible after abdominal surgery.
+Your post sleeve diet begins immediately in the hospital with phase one and lasts for approximately a week.
+Phase one is a clear liquid diet plan that takes into account the possible effects of anesthesia and discomfort after abdominal surgery.

 - Decaf tea or coffee